flagsoft/yellow-developers/content/1-en/4-help/adjusting-system.md

 Another configuration file is `system/config/text.ini`.
 Here's an example:

     EditLoginTitle: Welcome to Stockholm
+    Error404Title: File not found
+    Error404Text: The requested file was not found.
+Oh no...
     DateFormatShort: F Y
     DateFormatMedium: Y-m-d
     DateFormatLong: Y-m-d H:i

-You can define the text settings here, for example text that is displayed on your website and the [date format](http://php.net/manual/en/function.date.php).
+You can define the text settings here, for example error messages of the website and the date format.
 The default text is defined in the corresponding [language file](https://github.com/datenstrom/yellow-plugins/blob/master/language/language-en.txt).
-This text can be customised in the text settings.
+You can copy text from the language file into the text settings and customise it.

 ## User accounts